 On June 22, 2007, the Artist Trust announces that Elizabeth Sandvig (b.
 1937) has been selected as a recipient of the Twining Humber Award for Lifetime Artistic Achievement.
 The award is given annually to a female visual artist in Washington State, age 60 or older, in recognition of creative excellence, professional accomplishment, and dedication to the visual arts.
 Sandvig, a sculptor, painter, and printmaker, is lauded as "an explorer" who has "created an outstanding, curiosity-driven body of work" (Artist Trust).

 Sandvig was born in Seattle but raised in Washington, D.C., and Mexico City.
-She was in her sophomore year at Pomona College in Claremont, California, when she met Michael Spafford (b.
-1935), a fellow art student.
+She was in her sophomore year at Pomona College in Claremont, California, when she met Michael Spafford (1935-2022), a fellow art student.
 The two married in 1959.
 After earning master's degrees from, respectively, Radcliffe College and Harvard University, Cambridge, Massachusetts, they spent three years in Mexico City.
 Their son, Michael A. Spafford (now known professionally as photographer Spike Mafford), was born in Mexico in 1963.
 They moved to Seattle later that year, when Spafford was offered a position teaching art at the University of Washington.
 The family received a Mayor's Arts Award in 2006 in recognition of their collective contributions to the city's cultural life.

 Sandvig had her first solo show in Seattle at the Otto Seligman Gallery in 1967.
 She exhibited 22 exuberant abstracts created with polyester resins in brilliant colors: reds, oranges, pinks, greens, yellows, and blues.
 She mixed the pigments herself, working them into the resins rather than brushing them on.
 The result was almost three-dimensional, an effect that was enhanced in some cases by molded figures, made from clay or wax, embedded in the work.
 The method had been used by some artists in New York but was new to Seattle audiences.